quietui/quiet/docs/docs/components/transition-group.md

 }
 ```

-Here's an example of a custom animation that scales and fades elements in and out and they enter and leave.
+Here's an example of a custom animation that scales and fades elements in and out as they enter and leave.

 ```js
 const transitionGroup = document.querySelector('quiet-transition-group');